MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/show-database-schema-violations.md

 ---
-title: .show database schema validation
+title: .show database schema violations
-description: Learn how to use the `.show database schema validation` command to show schema violations within a database. ms.reviewer: shanisolomon ms.topic: reference ms.date: 10/02/2023
+description: Learn how to use the `.show database schema violations` command to show schema violations within a database. ms.reviewer: shanisolomon ms.topic: reference ms.date: 10/03/2023
 ---
-# .show database schema validation
+# .show database schema violations

 This command identifies schema violations within a database.
 It performs a comprehensive validation of functions, materialized views, external tables, data mappings, continuous exports, update policies, row level security policies, and the cache policy.
 For more information, see [Validation scenarios](#validation-scenarios).